 \subsection{About objects and image inputs}

-While this work does not explore it, the benefit of multi-view inputs should also be appliable for approaches that use the color images as well for action recognition.
+While this work does not explore it, the benefit of multi-view inputs should also be applicable to approaches that use color images for action recognition as well.
 Especially with the \textit{NTU-RGBD} dataset, the additional images contain valuable information about objects that are being manipulated in some actions, which is not available in the skeleton data.
 Distinguishing whether a person is drinking a cup of water or eating a hamburger is quite difficult with skeleton data only, but should be much easier when the image data is available as well.
 The confusion matrices also show a higher error rate at many actions which involve objects.

 A possible downside of such a combined model could be that, because the recognition model will get more input data, it will lead to lower few-shot performance, because the model focuses more on the object appearance than the motion patterns.
 But this is just speculation at this point, and should be investigated in future work.
 A further downside would be the increased computational cost, which is an important factor in real-time applications.
 For example in the robotic application of \textit{Tutabo}~\cite{bermuth2025tutabo}, the pose estimations are calculated on edge devices, because sending the image streams to a central computer would already be too time-consuming.
-So a combined image+skeleton model would also need to run on the edge device, which could notably increases its computational requirements.
+So a combined image+skeleton model would also need to run on the edge device, which could notably increase its computational requirements.

-A possible option in such a scenario, and that would also fit the skeleton-based input concept, could be to use the object bounding-box detections, and triangulate them similar as the skeletons, and use them as additional input to the action recognition model.
+A possible option in such a scenario, and one that would also fit the skeleton-based input concept, could be to use object bounding-box detections, triangulate them similarly to the skeletons, and use them as additional input to the action recognition model.
 This also would be a privacy-friendly approach for distributed or non-local applications, because only the sparse skeleton and object position data would need to be transmitted, instead of the full images.
 But again, this will be left for future work.